Corresponding exterior angles

 Alternate angles between parallel lines are equal.

-They are called alternate angles because they:
+They are called alternate angles due to the fact that they:

 • Are not on the same side of the transversal line